Launching a direct-sold ad platform is a great revenue-driver – in theory. But getting your ad business up and running can be complicated.

 This guide outlines the logistics of launching your product from a business perspective.
 Each ad platform has industry-based needs, making some steps more relevant than others.
 Each step has accompanying materials/templates for your convenience.

-Our twelve steps to launching your ad business are:
+Our eleven steps to launching your ad business are:

 We’re assuming you’ve decided to launch an ad business (or have one already).
 From a technical standpoint, this means building it yourself or using ad APIs like Kevel to build it faster.
 We won’t go into detail about how to build it (though here’s a build vs buy overview), but as you implement the program, consider these factors: